How PQA is Making New Brunswick a Software Testing Hotspot

-PQA’s offerings include test design and execution, test automation, performance testing, security testing, quality assurance consulting, content verification, process set up, and more.
-Co-CEO and President Keith McIntosh says the company’s clients now range from small mom-and-pop websites to some of the most recognizable brand names in the world.
+PQA’s offerings include test design and execution, test automation, performance testing, security testing, quality assurance consulting, content verification, and process set up.
+Co-CEO and President Keith McIntosh says the company’s clients now range from small mom-and-pop websites to some of the most recognizable brands in the world.

 PQA has been headquartered in Fredericton since its inception in 1997, but has expanded to include offices in Moncton, Halifax, Calgary, and Vancouver.
 The company’s services have expanded as well, and Opportunities NB (ONB) recently spoke to Mr. McIntosh to find out more about PQA’s latest initiative.

-ONB: Thanks for taking time for us, Keith.
-We’d like to begin with a discussion of your latest offering, the recently launched aboriginal training program.
+ONB: Let’s begin with a discussion of your latest offering, the recently launched aboriginal training program.
 What was the motivation behind this initiative?

-McIntosh: I’ve long believed that software testing, at an entry level, was something we could use for people as a point of entry into the broader ICT field.
-New Brunswick has a growing ICT sector, and we don’t always have enough trained people to do the work that’s out there.
-What people don’t realize is that there actually aren’t enough skilled IT workers to keep up with demand.
+McIntosh: I’ve long believed software testing, at an entry level, was something we could use for people as a point of entry into the broader IT field.
+New Brunswick has a growing IT sector, and we don’t always have enough trained people to do the work that’s out there.
 We want to help create more people that can do the work that is already here in-province.
-So that’s the first reason for the initiative.

 Secondly, we see our First Nations communities as a population that’s not participating in the workforce like it could be.
-Unfortunately, there are high unemployment rates in many of these communities, and we’d like to help with that.
-So we have an ICT sector in need of more software testing expertise, and communities in need of work.
+Unfortunately, there are high unemployment rates in many of these communities, and we’d like to help.
+So we have an IT sector in need of additional software testing expertise, and communities in need of work.

 ONB: Who’s creating the curriculum?
 Is it all happening in-house at PQA or being done externally?

 McIntosh: It’s being handled by PQA directly.
 We’ve hired an instructor to deliver the material and they’re working with one of our senior testers who’ll serve as a subject matter expert in the classroom.
-The curriculum covers all pieces of the testing world that we deal with on a daily basis at PQA.
-We have a pretty solid understanding of what’s required to do testing well, so we believe it’s a very strong curriculum.
+Curriculum covers all pieces of the testing world that PQA deals with on a daily basis.
+We have a solid understanding of what’s required to do testing well, so we believe it’s a strong curriculum.

-In fact, the first 10 people that went through the course this fall have already started working for our company under the new PLATO (ProfessionaL Aboriginal Testing Organization) banner.
+The first 10 people that went through the course this fall have already started working for our company under the new PLATO (ProfessionaL Aboriginal Testing Organization) banner.
 They’re all interning first, some with the Government of New Brunswick, others with PQA’s private sector clients.
-They’ve come straight from the classroom and are already doing meaningful work as part of their internships before starting work with us at PLATO.
+They’ve come straight from the classroom and are already doing meaningful work as part of their internships before starting work at PLATO.

-ONB: What’s your team’s relationship been like with ONB?
+ONB: What’s your team’s relationship like with ONB?

 One thing your team did that was massive for us was getting me in front of the Province’s Chief Information Officer and important IT directors so I could present this aboriginal testing initiative.
 It’s so important to be able to tell that story to people like that.

-Moving forward, we see this as a resource for the Province of New Brunswick itself.
-Not only will we be able to do work for the government, but your team at ONB will have it as something they can talk about with potential clients looking to invest and locate in New Brunswick.
+Moving forward, we see this as a resource for the Province itself.
+Not only will we be able to do work for the government, but ONB will have it as something they can talk about with potential clients looking to invest and locate in New Brunswick.
 To be able to tell companies about this homegrown resource here for them to take advantage of for their testing needs, that could be huge.

-ONB: Happy to oblige!
-So where are PQA’s customers now, beyond New Brunswick?
+ONB: Where are PQA’s customers now, beyond New Brunswick?

-ONB: What have been the biggest challenges you faced getting PQA to the point it’s at now?
+ONB: What have been the biggest challenges you faced getting PQA to this point?

 McIntosh: To be successful here in our field, you have to be able to sell outside the region, since it’s such a small province.
 So I’d say building the necessary relationships outside the province was a big initial challenge; that takes time and patience.

-And as I mentioned earlier, finding the right people is still a challenge.
+Finding the best people is still a challenge.
 The landscape has changed so much since we first began operations.
 We’ve seen local companies spring up and get acquired by the likes of Salesforce, Cvent, and IBM all in the past few years.
-So many good companies have arrived in our IT sector since we started in the 1990s that the pull on resources has become that much stronger.
+So many good companies have arrived in our IT sector since we started in the 1990s that the pull on resources has become stronger.

 That brings us back to PLATO.
 How do I hire good testers here?
 I’ll create them.
 And we’re not creating skilled workers simply for PQA; if other companies in the region end up hiring some of our students, I’ll still consider that a success.
 That’s the goal, to become another New Brunswick resource.

 ONB: We had a great chat with Jason Peters of Nation2Nation Consulting about JEDI, the Joint Economic Development Initiative.
-JEDI has been involved with PLATO’s launch as well, tell us about that relationship.
+JEDI has been involved with PLATO’s launch as well, tell us about that.

 McIntosh: They’ve been a tremendous help with this.
 JEDI helped us secure some of the necessary financing for the training course’s launch, promoted the program in First Nations circles, and played a role in recruiting for the first class.
 They’ve really helped us connect with those First Nations communities.

-ONB: What’s your best piece of advice for entrepreneurs in the region?
+ONB: What’s your best advice for entrepreneurs in the region?

 Whatever you’re thinking right now, think bigger.
-We often don’t think big enough in New Brunswick.
 I’ve just put 10 people through PLATO, and I’m already thinking about a nationwide operation.

 ONB: What would you say is a key advantage of doing business from New Brunswick?